Experience Transat

 Photo credit: Marie-Eve Vallières

-There’s no doubt that the Parisian architecture, with its elegant Haussmann buildings and manicured gardens, is nothing short of a masterpiece.
-But deep down in the 12th arrondissement is a small and secret hideaway that features two rows of lovely, rainbow-coloured terraced homes… a veritable breath of fresh air from an otherwise rather monochrome city.
+There’s no doubt that Parisian architecture, with its elegant Haussmann buildings and manicured gardens, is a masterpiece.
+But deep in the 12th arrondissement is a small and secret hideaway with two rows of beautiful rainbow-coloured terraced houses… a breath of fresh air in an otherwise rather monochrome city.

 Parc de la Villette free open air cinema